HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 If you’re swapping a back boiler for a combi boiler, expect to pay around £3000+.

-That would assume an Ideal 30KW Combi boiler was fitted (costing around £1,000 including flue, controls etc).
+That would assume an Worcester 25i boiler was fitted (costing around £1,300 including flue, controls etc).

 The cost of replacing the back boiler fire with a regular or system boiler will be similar to a combi, assuming the same KW boiler is used.

-Expect to pay around £2,500 for a Ideal 30KW regular installation or system boiler, as a replacement for your back boiler.
+Expect to pay around £3000 for a 30KW regular installation or system boiler, as a replacement for your back boiler.

 Back boiler replacement cost doesn’t just consist of a new boiler.